Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Estimates for the Ricci Coefficients

 Then there exists $\epsilon_0=\epsilon_0(\mathcal R, \tilde{\mathcal O}_{3,2}, \mathcal O_{2,2},\Delta_0)$ such that whenever $\epsilon\leq \epsilon_0$,

 In particular, this estimate is independent of $\Delta_0$. \end{proposition} \begin{proof} Recall that we have, schematically,

 Commuting with angular derivatives, we get

-We notice that in (\ref{etabcommuted}), when two $\etab$'s appear in a term, only one of them has a derivative.
+We notice that in (\ref{etabcommuted}), when two $\etab$'s appear in a term, neither of them has a derivative.
 Fix $\ub$.
 We now estimate each of the terms.
 Firstly, the term with curvature:

-since $\nabla\betab$ can be controlled in $L^2(\Hb_{\ub})$ by $\mathcal R(S)$.
+since $\nabla\betab$ can be controlled in $L^2(\Hb_{\ub})$ by $\mathcal R(S)[\betab]$.
 We then estimate the nonlinear term in the Ricci coefficients:

 where the first term is bounded using Propositions \ref{L4Ricci1}, \ref{L4Ricci3} and \ref{LinftyRicci1}.
 Therefore, by Proposition \ref{transport}, we have, for every $\ub$,

 By Gronwall's inequality, we have